insarlab/PySolid/README.md

 ### 2. Usage

 PySolid could compute solid Earth tides in two modes: **point** and **grid**.
-Both modes produce displacement in east, north and up direction.
+Both modes produce displacement in east, north and up directions.

 +   **Point mode:** compute 1D tides time-series at a specific point for a given time period
 +   **Grid mode:** compute 2D tides grid at a specific time for a given spatial grid